masakhane-io/lacuna_pos_ner/language_corpus/kin/Readme.md

 	This directory contains Kinyarwanda data to be annotated with named entities and part of speech tags.
 	The data was collected from an online Kinyarwanda newspaper called IGIHE: https://igihe.com/

-	The dataset consists of 520 articles with 7,999 sentences and 215,559 tokens.
+	The dataset consists of 520 articles published between Jan 2021 - July 2021.
+The data contains 7,999 sentences and 215,559 tokens.

 	Number of articles per category: